acastanedam/QASMBench/interface/README.md

     bm_length = len(bm)
     ```

-4. The script run_qasmbench.py allows to compile a sub-set of circuits using pyqcc:
+4. The script run_qasmbench.py allows to compile a sub-set of circuits using pyqcc.
+   Run from the *root* directory:

     ```sh
-    python run_qasmbench.py
+    python interface/run_qasmbench.py
     ```